augustinas/from-zero-to-hero-with-RSpec/writing_tests.md

 ####Expanding the Farm tests – Step 3####
 Going back to Step 0 again, we mentioned that we would like to keep track of the numbers of animals and machines on the farm.
 If you can’t remember that, it was where I mentioned the cow tucked under a person’s arm…

 …now you remember – good!
-So let’s go ahead and test for that… …well, see that’s not so easy – other than the explicit instance of farm we create to test that Farms can exist as Farms, we have no way of accessing the new Farm to test it further.
+So let’s go ahead and test for that…

+…well, see that’s not so easy – other than the explicit instance of Farm we create to test that Farms can exist as Farms, we have no way of accessing the new Farm to test it further.
 We could always create a new Farm object for each test, but then we’re not testing the contents of the same Farm each time.
 Thus we need to tweak the test file a little first.

 ![Introducing before :all](./screenies/before-all.png "Introducing before :all")